m4sterbunny/Demo/source/pages/blockchain.rst

 Talent
 *******

-`Talent <https://www.talent.io/p/en-gb/home>`_ are a recruitment agency with a difference.
+`Talent <https://www.talent.io/p/en-gb/home>`_ is a recruitment agency with a difference.
 They have built a developer community that comes to them by hosting events that people want to attend and speakers that people want to hear.
 My task was to write up some of these talks to market these events.

 Tom Altman
 **********